2023 Most Popular Design & Applied Arts Bachelor's Degree Schools in New York

 Design majors at Pratt Institute take out an average of $24,423 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $970, based on a 10-year repayment plan.

-You’ll be in good company if you decide to attend The New School.
-It ranked #3 on our 2023 Most Popular Design & Applied Arts Bachelor’s Degree Schools in New York list.
+The in-demand bachelor’s degree programs at The New School helped the school earn the #3 place on this year’s ranking of the most popular design and applied arts schools in New York.
 Located in the large city of New York, New School University is a private not-for-profit school with a fairly large student population.

 Of the 366 students majoring in design at New School University, 21% are male and 79% are female.